2005 Indianapolis Colts season: Week 12: vs. Pittsburgh Steelers

 The Colts defeated another tough AFC opponent in week 12, and were still undefeated.
 After handing the Steelers another defeat, the Colts solidified their presence as one of the best teams in the NFL.
 After the Steelers went three-and-out on their first possession of the game, the Colts scored on the first play of their first drive when quarterback Peyton Manning threw an 80-yard touchdown strike to WR Marvin Harrison.
 Harrison blew by cornerback Ike Taylor, and the Colts never looked back.
 They controlled the tempo throughout the entire game.
 Manning finished the game 15 of 25 with 245 passing yards, had two touchdowns, and one interception.
 On the other hand, Steelers QB Ben Roethlisberger, did not fare as well.
 He finished 17 of 26 with 133 passing yards, had one touchdown, and two interceptions.
 The Colts snapped Roethlisberger's nine-game road winning streak.
 Roethlisberger had never lost a game on the road during his first season in 2004, and had not yet lost on the road in 2005 before coming to Indianapolis.
 Marvin Harrison led all receivers in the game with four catches for 128 yards and one touchdown.

 The Colts were the eleventh team to start a season 11–0, and the first to do so since the Denver Broncos during the 1998 NFL season.
 Also, after Manning got his first career win over the Steelers in this game, that left only three teams that he had not yet beaten.
+This would be the Colt's last home win over the Steelers until 2023.